kyma-project/kyma/components/eventing-controller/README.md

    make run
    ```

-4. To run the controller via your IDE, specify the buildtag `local`.
+4. To run the controller using your IDE, specify the buildtag `local`.

    > **NOTE:** We currently support a buildtag `local` to avoid setting incorrect OwnerRefs in the PublisherProxy deployment when running the controller on a developer's machine.
 Essentially, the PublisherProxy deployment remains in the cluster although the controller is removed due to no OwnerRef in the PublisherProxy deployment.